-For the purpose of this policy, school of origin shall mean the school that the student attended when permanently housed or the school in which the student was last enrolled, including a preschool/pre-k program.4 School of origin shall also include the designated receiving school at the next grade level when the student completes the final grade level served by the school of origin.4
+For the purpose of this policy, school of origin shall mean the school that the student attended when permanently housed or the school in which the student was last enrolled, including a preschool/pre-k program.
+School of origin shall also include the designated receiving school at the next grade level when the student completes the final grade level served by the school of origin.

-Placement shall be determined based on the student's best interest.5 At all times, a strong presumption that keeping the student in the school of origin is in the student's best interest shall be maintained, unless doing so would be contrary to a request made by the student's parent/legal guardian or the student in the case of an unaccompanied youth.6 When determining placement, student-centered factors, including but not limited to impact of mobility on achievement, education, health, and safety shall be considered.6 The choice regarding placement shall be made regardless of whether the student lives with their parents/legal guardians.7 parent/legal guardian or unaccompanied youth.6 The written explanation shall include a statement regarding the right to appeal the placement decision.6 If the placement decision is appealed, the district shall refer the parent/legal guardian or unaccompanied student to the student support services supervisor, who shall carry out the dispute resolution process as expeditiously as possible and in accordance with the law.8
+Placement shall be determined based on the student's best interest.
+At all times, a strong presumption that keeping the student in the school of origin is in the student's best interest shall be maintained, unless doing so would be contrary to a request made by the student's parent/legal guardian or the student in the case of an unaccompanied youth.
+When determining placement, student-centered factors, including but not limited to impact of mobility on achievement, education, health, and safety shall be considered.
+The choice regarding placement shall be made regardless of whether the student lives with their parents/legal guardians.

-If it is not in the student's best interest to attend the school of origin, or the school requested by the parent/legal guardian or unaccompanied youth, the director or his/her designee shall provide a written explanation of the reasons for the determination, in a manner and form that is understandable to the
+If it is not in the student's best interest to attend the school of origin, or the school requested by the parent/legal guardian or unaccompanied youth, the director or his/her designee shall provide a written explanation of the reasons for the determination, in a manner and form that is understandable to the parent/legal guardian or unaccompanied youth.
+The written explanation shall include a statement regarding the right to appeal the placement decision.
+If the placement decision is appealed, the district shall refer the parent/legal guardian or unaccompanied student to the student support services supervisor, who shall carry out the dispute resolution process as expeditiously as possible and in accordance with the law.